InstantPot Duo Plus

 InstantPot Duo Plus Overview

 The first Instant Pot launched a decade ago, and ever since.
 It has been the standard for multi-cookers ever since.
 These appliances allow you to speed up cooking and offer numerous cooking options and recipes.
 Still, you can also find thousands of cooking and recipe ideas.
 That are online, developed by its community of fans to make these multi-cookers more user-friendly.

 There’s a myriad of models competing for the title of the most efficient Instant Pot one of the latest is an Instant Pot Duo Plus.
 It is a follow-up to its predecessor, the Instant Pot Duo Nova, and comes featuring a steam release button and an EasySeal lid, which seals the pot to ensure pressure cooking.
 It also has a more clear screen and a sous-vide option.

 InstantPot Duo Plus comes in three sizes

-Duo Plus is available in three different sizes, including 3 quarts/ 3 5 liters 6, quart and 5.7 9 liters and 8 9 quarts/ 8 liters.
+Duo Plus is available in three different sizes, including 3 quarts 6, quart and and 8 quarts.
 The smallest size will only come in the US.
 Which is suitable for most households, regardless of how many people you’ll need to feed.
 It comes with 15 cooking programs.
 These include a variety of pre-programmed recipes for various cuisines and customizable cooking functions like cooking slow, saute sous vide, and pressure cook.

 Pot Duo Plus Instant Pot Duo Plus price and availability